School Food

 Feed McAllen ISD Students Real Food

-We’re asking McAllen ISD to eliminate added sugar from breakfast, limit fried and ultra-processed foods, and guarantee fresh produce at every meal — by the start of the 2026–2027 school year.
+We’re asking McAllen ISD to eliminate added sugar from breakfast, limit fried and ultra-processed foods, and guarantee fresh produce at every meal, all by the start of the 2026–2027 school year.

 Currently, McAllen ISD school meals rely heavily on calorie-densehigh-sugar, refined starch, and highly processed products.
 Diets built around these types of foods are strongly associated with increased risk of chronic conditions such as Type 2 diabetes, obesity, cardiovascular disease, and other long-term health problems.